UK Work Permits

-Here at Theva Solicitors we are able to provide a thorough and professional service that can help you with your applications for UK work permits or for renewal application.
+Here at Theva Solicitors we are able to provide a thorough and professional service that can help with your applications for UK work permits or for renewal application.
 Our team of highly experienced and knowledgeable immigration lawyers can take on your case in order to provide a swift and beneficial resolution, and we always aim to attain the best result for you.

-- Tier 1 (Investor) – you do not need a job offer to apply for this category, as you will be assessed on your ability to invest £1 million in the UK.
+- Tier 1 (Investor) – You do not need a job offer to apply for this category, as you will be assessed on your ability to invest £1 million in the UK.